slee-0/QuantConnect/README.md

-# algorithmic_trading

-Notebooks for computation and algorithm testing using the QuantConnect platform
+Python code used for algorithm testing and computation using the QuantConnect platform